derekrgreene/osu-cs-courses.com/src/content/docs/courses/core/engr102.md

 ---
-title: Design Engineering And Problem Solving
+title: ENGR 102 - Design Engineering And Problem Solving
 description: Informative description of the course
 ---